 First-trimester congenital infections (eg, with cytomegalovirus Congenital and Perinatal Cytomegalovirus Infection (CMV) Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
 Signs at birth, if present, are intrauterine growth restriction, prematurity... read more , rubella virus Congenital Rubella Congenital rubella is a viral infection acquired from the mother during pregnancy.
 Signs are multiple congenital anomalies that can result in fetal death.
 Diagnosis is by serology and viral... read more , or Toxoplasma gondii Congenital Toxoplasmosis Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
 Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more )

-Asymmetric growth restriction usually results from placental or maternal problems that typically manifest in the late 2nd or the 3rd trimester.
+Asymmetric growth restriction usually results from placental or maternal problems that typically manifest in the late second or the third trimester.
 When the cause begins relatively late in gestation, organs and tissues are not equally affected, resulting in asymmetric growth restriction.
 Common causes include

 Placental involution accompanying postmaturity